 Total contact hours: 22

 Method of assessment

-Catriona McKinnon, Robert Jubb & Patrick Tomlin (eds.), Issues in Political Theory, Fourth Edition, Oxford: Oxford University Press, 2019.
+Catriona McKinnon (ed.), Issues in Political Theory, Third Edition, Oxford: Oxford University Press, 2014.

 See the library reading list for this module (Canterbury)

 On successfully completing the module students will be able to:

 1. demonstrate familiarity with the practice of normative political enquiry;